 Cell phones have come a long way from being mere calling devices.
 Today, the wide range of applications for a mobile phone include everything from helping you to navigate around the city to providing appointment reminders and keeping tabs on your teen.
 If you are like most people, your phone is your constant companion.

 Losing or breaking your phone can really set you back.
 And having it stolen is even worse.
 For this reason, cell phone insurance may be a good idea.
-With this coverage in place, you can get a replacement phone quickly, no matter the cause of the loss.
+With this coverage in place, you can get a replacement phone quickly, whatever the cause of the loss.

 Cell Phone Loss Statistics